-- II.
-There are no other changes to the economic circumstances of the company. - I. The company is a tax resident for the immediate preceding YA; - III.
-The company has to hold its Board of Directors meeting in Singapore due to travel restrictions relating to COVID-19. - II.
-There are no other changes to the economic circumstances of the company; and
+- I. The company is not a Singapore tax resident for the immediate preceding YA. - II.
+There are no other changes to the economic circumstances of the company. - III.
+The company has to hold its Board of Directors meeting in Singapore due to travel restrictions relating to COVID-19.